BloggerBust/test_pep_420/README.md

     toml==0.10.0
     zipp==3.0.0

-Or you can simply install from the local source tree.
+Or you can simply install from the local source tree:

     pip install -q .
     echo